imjoseangel/sandbox/doc/automation.md

-# From Local Scripts to Continuos Deployment - My Experience and Vision
+# From Local Scripts to Continuos Deployment

 ## Introduction - Fail Fast and Teams